General local elections offences

 Penalties

 Campaign financing penalties are typically determined by the Supreme Court of B.C.
-Automatic penalties, including disqualification of a candidate from office and administrative monetary penalties, can be imposed without Supreme Court involvement and at the discretion of Elections BC.
+Automatic penalties, including disqualification of a candidate from office and administrative monetary penalties, can be imposed without Supreme Court involvement at the discretion of Elections BC.

-A candidate who failed to file a campaign financing disclosure statement or supplementary report with Elections BC by the filing deadline, and did not receive court relief from the requirement to do so, is automatically disqualified from being nominated for, elected to or holding office anywhere in B.C. until after the next general local elections.
+A candidate who failed to file a campaign financing disclosure statement or supplementary report with Elections BC by the filing deadline, and did not receive court relief from the requirement to do so, is automatically disqualified from being nominated for, elected to or holding office anywhere in B.C. until after the next general local election.

-• Individuals: Fines of up to $5,000 and/or imprisonment for up to one year, disqualification until after next general local election from being nominated for, elected to, or holding office on a local authority, fines up to $10,000, and/or imprisonment for up to two years.
-(A candidate declared elected also loses their seat, and the seat then becomes vacant)
+• Individuals: Fines of up to $5,000 and/or imprisonment for up to one year, disqualification until after next general local election from being nominated for, elected to, or holding office on a local authority; fines up to $10,000, and/or imprisonment for up to two years (a candidate declared elected also loses their seat, and the seat then becomes vacant).

-• Elector organizations: Fines of up to $10,000, prohibition from endorsing candidates, accepting campaign contributions/incurring election expenses until after the next general local election; fines up to $20,000
+• Elector organizations: Fines of up to $10,000, prohibition from endorsing candidates, accepting campaign contributions/incurring election expenses until after the next general local election; fines up to $20,000.

-• Third party sponsors: Prohibition from sponsoring third party advertising or assent voting advertising, accepting sponsorship contributions until after the next general local election, fines up to $10,000 for individuals and/or imprisonment for up to two years or fines of up to $20,000 for organizations
+• Third party sponsors: Prohibition from sponsoring third party advertising or assent voting advertising, accepting sponsorship contributions until after the next general local election, fines up to $10,000 for individuals and/or imprisonment for up to two years or fines of up to $20,000 for organizations.

 Reporting and enforcement